f3rnando/crypti-whitepaper.md/crypti-whitepaper.md

 The network fee for username registration is 100 XCR.
 Usernames may contain the following characters:

+* Traditional Alphabet (Upper & Lower Case): A-Z, a-z
+* Numbers: 0-9
-Traditional Alphabet (Upper & Lower Case): A-Z, a-zNumbers: 0-9Special Characters: !, @, $, &, and __.__Each username is unique.
-The length is currently limited to 16 characters.
+* Special Characters: !, @, $, &, and __.__
+* Each username is unique.
+* The length is currently limited to 16 characters.

 Currently, it is not possible to remove a username from your account.

 #### __4b.
 Contacts__
 Crypti allows users to maintain a contact or friends list.
 This feature can be used to store frequently used accounts, but can also be used as a reputation system.
 If an account has many confirmed contacts, it may be considered more reputable than one without.